refractionPOINT/lc-service/README.md

 * `onOrgUninstalled`: an organization uninstalls your service.
 * `onDetection`: a detection your service subscribes to occured.
 * `onRequest`: an ad-hoc request for your service is received.
+* `onDeploymentEvent`: a deployment event (like sensor enrollment, over-quota, etc) is received from the cloud.
-* `onNewSensor`: a new sensor has enrolled in an organization your service is installed.
+* `onLogEvent`: a new log has been ingested in the LimaCharlie cloud.

 as well as any number of callbacks from a series of cron-like functions provided with various granularity (global, per organization or per sensor).